Ted Weiss Federal Building: Excavations and change in plans

 Because the GSA had determined that the site might have contained artifacts from the old Five Points neighborhood, archeologists began excavating the site in May 1991, as was required under the National Historic Preservation Act of 1966.
-In October 1991, during the excavation process, intact burials of human remains were discovered under Manhattan and Republican Alleys.
+In October 1991, during the excavation process, intact burials of human remains were discovered under Manhattan and Republican alleys.
 The GSA had conducted an environmental impact statement (EIS) before purchasing the site, concluding that human remains would not be found because of the long history of urban development in that area.
 Initially, construction of the tower section proceeded as normal, even as additional remains were discovered, further delaying the project.

 The discovery of the remains prompted strong responses from the African-American community, who wanted the site to be preserved.
 Activists protested the GSA's handling of the burials in early 1992 after it was found that some intact burials were broken up during excavation.
-New York City mayor David Dinkins sought to delay the excavation, and other Black political leaders called for the project to be halted altogether.
-U.S. representative Gus Savage, chairman of the committee that reviewed GSA projects, also pressured the GSA to halt the work.
+New York City mayor David Dinkins sought to delay the excavation, and other African American political leaders called for the project to be halted altogether.
+U.S. representative Gus Savage, chairman of the committee that reviewed GSA projects, also pressured the agency to halt the work.
 Federal officials announced in July 1992 that they had permanently halted all work on the eastern end of the site, which would have contained the pavilion.
-Instead, federal officials suggested that the pavilion site be used as a museum.
-The next month, U.S. senator Al D'Amato secured $3 million for a memorial to Black Americans there.
+Instead, federal officials suggested that this site be used as a museum.
+The next month, U.S. senator Al D'Amato secured $3 million for a memorial to African Americans there.
 The GSA provided additional funding to conduct a further archeological excavation.

 Following the discoveries, the New York City Landmarks Preservation Commission announced in late 1992 that it would consider designating the surrounding area as a city historic district.
 The LPC created the district in February 1993; this designation required the LPC to approve any projects that could possibly disturb the remains.
 This was followed by the creation of a federal historic district that April.
 By then, the site directly under the tower had been cleared, but officials had determined that the extent of the burial ground was too large to be fully excavated.
 Workers ultimately found the remains of 419 persons, which were taken to Howard University for further examination.
 After controversy and negotiations, the planned pavilion was removed from the building plans by 1993.
 The tower, which was already under construction, remained unchanged.
 Officials had formed a committee to determine how to memorialize those who had been buried at the site.
 In lieu of the pavilion, a 50-foot high interior arcade with a vaulted top was constructed.